ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/error-handling.md

 # Error handling

-## Recoverable and unrecoverable errors
+## Unrecoverable and recoverable errors

 Instead of exceptions, Rust has

-- the type `Result<T, E>` for *recoverable errors* such as a file not found error;

-- the `panic!` macro that stops execution for *unrecoverable errors* such as accessing a location beyond the end of an array.
+- the `panic!` macro that stops execution for *unrecoverable errors* such as accessing a location beyond the end of an array;

+- the type `Result<T, E>` for *recoverable errors* such as a file not found error.

+When code panics, there is no way to recover.
+When you choose to return a `Result` value, you give the calling code options: either attempt to recover in a way that is appropriate for its situation or turn your recoverable error into an unrecoverable one.

+Functions often have *contracts*: their behavior is only guaranteed if the inputs meet particular requirements.
+Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it is not a kind of error you want the calling code to have to explicitly handle.

 ## Unwinding vs. aborting